When Can Private Entities Censor Speech?

 Trump’s tweets and threats may seem hollow, of course.
 The president by himself does not have the power to change the NFL’s tax status.
 But it is hornbook law that says even threats by themselves may chill protected speech.
 And in Dossett, the court of appeals emphasized that officials threats can establish state action even if the official lacks the power to carry them out.
 Maybe nobody could sue Trump; but if the owners reach a “mutual understanding” with him, they might not be immune.

+The questions is whether the NFL’s actions in such circumstances, from a constitutional standpoint, are those of private entity or of a state actor.
 “I'd say that when the president orders a private entity to censor someone, and they do, the state has acted in constitutional terms, full stop,” Columbia’s Wu told me in an email.

 “This is, to my mind, all about what happens when the White House commands or demands private censorship,” he added.
 “It has been a signature move of this administration—to order this or that private entity to fire someone for their speech, or begin [to] enforce the President's preferred speech rules, etc. It is sort of outsourcing censorship, or censorship by proxy and I think it has begun to reach constitutional concern.”